x1mdev/ReconPi/README.md

 ## Usage

-After installing all of the dependencies for the ReconPi we can finally start doing some recon!
+After installing all of the dependencies for the ReconPi you can finally start doing some recon!

 ```
 $ sudo bash ReconPi/recon.sh <domain.tld>